MPUmri/CRRM/readme.md

 Optional:
 e01_x_simAnalyzerStatic.m
-  - this script looks at the relationship between error in kepRR and error in CLRRM fit
+  - this script looks at the relationship between error in kepRR and error in CLRRM fit ./analysis/s01_analysisErrKepRR.Rmd

-./analysis/e01_analysis.Rmd
-  - a shiny app for visualizing the results of the simulation
+  - a shiny app for visualizing the results of the previous script
 ```

 A summary of the results of the simulation are saved in `./dataResults/e01-simResults-refY.csv`.